JaesikKim/JaesikKim.github.io/about.md

 I'm a Bioinformatician in [Kim Lab](https://www.biomedinfolab.com/) at the University of Pennsylvania.
 My interests of research are Biomedical Informatics, Machine Learning, Deep Learning, Graph Neural Network, Alzheimer's Disease, Genome-wide Association Study (GWAS), and Multi-omics Integration.

-I'm going to become Bioengineering PhD student at the University of Pennsylvania on Sep.
+I'm joining Bioengineering PhD program at the University of Pennsylvania on Aug.
 2022.

 ### Publication